-ACRR has received a grant of more than $299,000 from the Digital Trust Foundation for a two-year (2015-2017) study of privacy and security issues related to cell phone and internet use in the local area.
+ACRR has received a grant from the Digital Trust Foundation for a two-year (2015-2017) study of privacy and security issues related to cell phone and internet use in the local area.
 Click here to read the official press release.

 The project will investigate both online privacy concerns – such as identity theft, collecting personal information online, tracking location, “phishing” schemes, and spam – and security practices in rural Appalachia.
 The project will also study security practices to learn more about how people protect themselves from all of these privacy intrusions, and will investigate whether there are unique aspects to privacy and security issues in rural communities, where access to computers and cell phone networks is less widespread.